mrivasa/scs-genaiforfree/03-github-models/finished/readme.md

-Finished exercises and labs for 03-github-models
+Finished walkthroughs and labs for 03-github-models